-The diluted earnings per share are equal to the basic earnings per share as the effects of the options are anti-dilutive.
+The diluted earnings per share are equal to the basic earnings per share as the stock options are not in the money and the effect of their exercise is anti-dilutive.

-13. COMMITMENTS AND CONTINGENCIES
+15. COMMITMENTS AND CONTINGENCIES

 (i) Operating leases

 The Company is committed under operating lease agreements for the rental of real property.
 Minimum annual future lease payments are approximately as follows: